GZarrate/TypeScript/README.md

 ## Class Outline
 - Overview of JavaScript and TypeScript Development
   - ECMAScript vs JavaScript
-  - JavaScript Compared t  - Other Programming Languages
+  - JavaScript Compared to Other Programming Languages
   - JavaScript Engines
   - Web based JavaScript Development
   - Other types of JavaScript Development